top of page

 2022 Events

 Thanks to the great folks at Bodymotion, Inc., free safety and tech inspections were held at their 21 Cindy Lane Ocean Township, NJ facility on August 2nd.
 The event was open to ALL PCA members and their family members.
 All makes and models were welcome.
 Among the checks performed were tires, brakes (when visible), lights, wipers, and fluid leak check, the techs topped up your tire pressure to manufacturer specs as needed.
-ALL JSR PCA D.E.
+ALL JSR D.E.
 REGISTERED track vehicles (all makes and models registered) and drivers got a free PCA tech inspection, and if all clear, their ticket (tech form) was stamped for the NJMP event located in Millville, NJ, over August 11th and 12th.
 Photos by Bill Tice

 Open Board Meeting & DE Overview - 7/12/22